Notes on American English

 "That's above my pay grade" is largely self-evident in its meaning, but is popular with military and government employees.
 It means 'that is not my job'.

-"Hood" (not 'hoodie', now), is short for "Neighbourhood".
+"Hood" (not 'hoodie'), is short for "Neighbourhood".

 "Tattoo Regret" is a fairly common phenonmenon, and a rather self-evident one too.
 As Americans age and move into more staid professions and lifestyles, a large number of them find it desirable to efface that body decoration.